-2. Tap the microphone icon in the upper right corner.
+2. Tap the Alexa icon in the bottom of the app.
 Not surprisingly, you can't say "Hey Alexa" to wake your iPhone, as you would with Siri.
 You don't need to press and hold the button.
 Just a tap will do.

 3. The first time you use this feature, you will have to grant Alexa some permissions on your iOS device.
 Press Allow.